-Sue: Hang on a minute, this guy’s name is Masters.
-He’s not the, you know, is he?
+Sue: (Singing) “Love is like a Butterfly…” Wait a minute, this guy’s name is Masters.
+He’s not the, you know… Is he?

-Sue: It’s probably just Ria’s cooking repeating on him.
+Sue: It’s probably Ria’s cooking repeating on him again.

-The Doctor and the Brigadier arrive at Wenley Hospital to find Major Baker expiring from the Silurians deadly disease.
+The Doctor and the Brigadier arrive at Wenley Moor’s hospital as Major Baker succumbs to the Silurians’ disease.

 Sue: Don’t touch him, you idiots!
 Opps, too late.
-I hope it’s just measles.
+I hope he’s only got the measles.

-Sue: Oh, it’s all gone a bit Survivors, now.
-What would Greg do?top
+Sue: It’s all gone a bit Survivors, now.
+What would Greg do?

-Sue: Hang on a minute, the Doctor just called it an ‘alien’ disease.
-Are the Silurians alien or not?
+Sue: Hang on a minute.
+The Doctor said it was an alien disease.
+So are these Silurians aliens or not?

-As the Brigadier barks some orders into his personal radio, Sue smiles wistfully.
+The Brigadier barks some orders into his personal radio.

 Sue: We couldn’t afford walkie-talkies when we were kids, so me and our kid would steal car aerials and just pretend.